rdegges/rdegges-blog/articles/2010/new-site-backend.md

 to switch back to wordpress, and begin writing once again.
 After moving back to wordpress, I started writing again, and publishing several articles.

-Which brings us to the present...
+Which brings us to the present…

 ## Decision to Move from Wordpress to Jekyll